-Pre TT Classic racing is also held during the first weekend on the Southern 100 course in Castletown.
+Pre-TT Classic racing is also held during the first weekend on the Southern 100 course in Castletown.
 This is not a time trial but a mass start on closed roads.
 It’s a must for any road racing fan.

-You will be able to get to your favourite vantage points more easily.
+You will be able to get to your favourite vantage points more quickly.
 With qualifying sessions taking place most evenings (apart from Sunday and Friday, which are in the afternoon), you have all day to make your way over to your prime location.
 With fewer people around, you are more likely to be able to claim your favourite spot on the hedge.

 Explore the Island during the daytime

-Don’t forget if you are a member of English Heritage, CADW, National Trust or Historic Scotland, and you are entitled to free admission to all Manx National Heritage sites.
+Don’t forget if you are a member of English Heritage, CADW, National Trust or Historic Scotland, you are entitled to free admission to all Manx National Heritage sites.
 Yet another reason to get out and explore all that the Isle of Man has to offer.